elbe0116/qubership-monitoring-operator-demo/docs/metrics-collection/metrics/etcd-metrics.md

          port: etcd-metrics
     ```

-3. Check that both etcd pods and etcd service has label `k8s-app: etcd`.
-If this label not exists on one of both
+3. Ensure that both the etcd pods and the etcd service have the label `k8s-app: etcd`.
-   resources need eaither to add it.
-Or find other label which present on both resources and specify it
+   If this label is missing from service or pods, you should either add it or identify another label present on both resources and specify that label in the `matchSelector`:
-   in `matchSelector`:

    ```yaml
    spec: